First-class quality for your tracks

 Our customers benefit from our expertise and experience in the field of elevated measuring tracks and measuring tracks that run at ground level.

-New measuring track for ICE workshops in München
+Reference: In-house development for measuring section New measuring track for ICE workshops in München

 Since November 2018, the ICE plant in München has had a new 200-metre-long measuring track in which special track supports, developed in-house by Blumenbecker Technik GmbH, are used.
 These are special supports that enable the tracks to be calibrated to an accuracy of a tenth of a millimetre and at the same time ventilate the working pit.